 One of the significant aspects of the Collaborative Law rules is a procedure to stop and take a case out of the litigated adversarial process, or begin the case from the outset outside of the court process, and also rules regarding neither collaborative divorce attorney continuing to participate in the case if it becomes a litigated, contested case.
-In a collaborative divorce or other collaborative family law case, each party retains a collaborative family law attorney, and the parties and their attorneys sign a formal Participation Agreement in which they agree to work through and settle the case outside of court.
+In a collaborative divorce or other collaborative family law case, each party retains a collaborative divorce attorney, and the parties and their attorneys sign a formal Participation Agreement in which they agree to work through and settle the case outside of court.

 There are some variations in how a collaborative case can proceed.
 Unless the parties are already for the most part in agreement or resources are tight and the parties with the help of their lawyers are able to work well together, in my opinion it is best for collaborative cases to be led by a neutral facilitator who will be a mental health professional.
 The mental health professional (MHP) will meet with each party to understand what issues are important to them and also to assess for safety — to be sure the process will be safe for all involved, and to be sure each party is capable of participating.
 Thereafter, the case proceeds through meetings among the two parties and attorneys and the MHP.
 The parties and lawyers attend the meetings, and the MHP leads the meeting with input from the attorneys as needed, rather than the attorneys driving the process.
 It can make a big difference, for example when you are trying to work out a parenting plan for time-sharing, for the parents to be discussing children's issues with the neutral MHP versus a legal discussion with each attorney — the lawyers are still there for input and to help come up with options and support the process.